Trump orders US nuclear subs repositioned over statements from ex-Russian leader Medvedev

 The post about the sub repositioning came after Trump, in the wee hours of Thursday morning, had posted that Medvedev was a “failed former President of Russia” and warned him to “watch his words.”
 Medvedev responded hours later by writing, “Russia is right on everything and will continue to go its own way.”

-On July 15, after Trump announced plans to supply Ukraine with more weapons via its NATO allies and threatened additional tariffs against Moscow, Medvedev posted, “Trump issued a theatrical ultimatum to the Kremlin.
+One such example before the latest spat with Trump came on July 15, after Trump announced plans to supply Ukraine with more weapons via its NATO allies and threatened additional tariffs against Moscow.
+Medvedev posted then, “Trump issued a theatrical ultimatum to the Kremlin.
 The world shuddered, expecting the consequences.
 Belligerent Europe was disappointed.
 Russia didn’t care.”

-Earlier this week, he wrote, “Trump’s playing the ultimatum game with Russia: 50 days or 10" and added, “He should remember 2 things: 1.
-Russia isn’t Israel or even Iran.
-2. Each new ultimatum is a threat and a step towards war.
-Not between Russia and Ukraine, but with his own country.”

 Associated Press writer Dasha Litvinova in Tallinn, Estonia, contributed to this report.